 Environmental property damage claims relate to air, water and land pollution, resulting from negligent waste management, corporate negligence, and the use of toxic chemicals.
 Chemical run-off and fracking spillage can contaminate large areas of private property.

-Joe Lyon is a highly-rated Ohio Environmental Attorney representing plaintiffs nationwide in property contamination lawsuits and Toxic Exposure Attorney.
+Joe Lyon is a highly-rated Environmental Attorney representing plaintiffs nationwide in property contamination lawsuits and Toxic Exposure Attorney.

 Contact The Lyon Firm if you suspect a nearby company has contaminated your property.
 EPA experts will be able to determine the root cause of contamination.

 If land or facilities are contaminated with toxins or pollution due to the negligence of a nearby corporation, the home and property owner may be entitled to compensation for damages to personal property, public nuisance and any injury resulting from exposure to hazardous substances.
-Contact an Ohio property contamination lawyer to investigate the root cause of pollution.
+Contact a property contamination lawyer to investigate the root cause of pollution.

 Recent lawsuits and settlements have targeted oil and gas companies, government land operators, miners, and other manufactures for contaminating the environment, private property, and endangering the health and lives of thousands of American citizens.